-By the nature of their natural history, not all AEs can occur at all time-points.
-For example, scarring can only be classified as C since it cannot occur at the time of the procedure and cannot be identified in the first week after surgery, since seven days is insufficient time for scar formation.
+By the nature of their natural history, not all AEs can occur at all time points.
+For example, scarring after a surgical MC can only be classified as C since it cannot occur at the time of the procedure and cannot be identified in the first week after surgery, since seven days is insufficient time for scar formation.